 A company's policies towards employees, customers, and the community.
-The policies range from Data Privacy and Security to Supply Chain Human Rights to the Quality and Safety of the company's products.
+The policies range from Data Privacy to Human Rights and the Quality and Safety of the company's products.
 This factor helps identify the companies aware of their impact and are doing their part in building and maintaining a healthy society.

 The management team's ability to execute said practices and policies.
 This factor works to identify the companies whose corporate boards keep the shareholders' best interests in mind, executing efficiently and without controversy.

 Sustainable Investing refers to the practice of investing in businesses that both pursue financial returns and promote positive societal and environmental change.
 In recent years, the topic of sustainability has gained extreme traction in the financial industry.